Bûche de Noel (Yule Log)

 What is a Yule Log?

-The name of this recipe literally translates as “Christmas log,” referring to the traditional Yule log burned centuries past.
-Traditionally, in France and other parts of Europe, the yule log cake is served at the midnight feast that follows Mass on Christmas Eve
+The name of this recipe, Bûche de Noel, literally translates as “Christmas log,” referring to the traditional Yule log burned centuries past.
+Traditionally, in France and other parts of Europe, the yule log cake is served at the midnight feast that follows Mass on Christmas Eve.

 I can’t remember when I fell in love with the Bûche de Noel.
-I’m pretty certain that it started in my high school days with the stellar French teachers Kay Harris Doyle and George Laribee, whom I was fortunate to study under.
+I’m pretty certain that it started in my high school days with the stellar French teachers Kay Harris Doyle and George Laribee, two of my favorite high school teachers, ever.

-Both of these educators were passionate about their subject and gave their all to the students under their watch.
 Through them, a love of all things French took seed in me at a young age.
+Including this Bûche de Noel.

 I initially learned about this Bûche de Noel recipe in French class, and then I really learned about it by preparing this in my sister’s kitchen when she was the chef at The Candlelight Restaurant at Snow Ridge Ski Resort, in Turin, New York.
 It was, shall we say, love at first bite.

-My sister loved it, the guests loved it, and at the age of 16 or so, I discovered the first culinary creation for which I was pretty good at putting together and indeed for which a demand became created.
+My sister loved this Yule log, the guests loved it, and at 16 or so, I discovered the first culinary creation I was pretty good at making.

-Over the course of a couple of holiday seasons, I made scores of these Christmas logs at Snow Ridge.
-It was a thrill for me to have anything I needed to make these at my disposal.
+Throughout a couple of holiday seasons, I made dozens of these Christmas logs at Snow Ridge.
+It was a thrill to have anything I needed to make these at my disposal.

 Usually there was music playing, kitchen banter going on, and always anticipation of creating an impressionable dining experience for the evening guests.